Dont Give In To Fear, Swiss Told As Virus Cases Almost Double - UrduPoint

 Don't Give In To Fear, Swiss Told As Virus Cases Almost Double

-"We must not give in to fear," Health Minister Alain Berset told NZZ am Sonntag newspaper, calling on people to stay calm and pull together.
+"We must not give in to fear," Berset told NZZ am Sonntag newspaper, calling on people to stay calm and pull together.

-On Friday, the government closed schools and banned large public gatherings and the army said it was preparing to help overstretched hospitals.
+On Friday, the government closed schools and banned public gatherings of more than 100 people, and the army said it was preparing to help overstretched hospitals.

+Tedros Adhanom Ghebreyesus, who heads the Geneva-based World Health Organization, in a tweet hailed the show of solidarity by Genevans in the "capital of global health" in response to a social media call.

+Earlier Sunday, the Swiss parliament announced it would suspend its spring session, which had been scheduled to continue through Friday.

-The country also reintroduced tight border controls with neighbouring countries in the bloc and slapped strict limits on who can cross over from hard-hit Italy, where more than 1,400 people have died in the pandemic.
+The country has also reintroduced tight border controls with neighbouring countries in the bloc and slapped strict limits on who can cross over from hard-hit Italy, where more than 1,800 people have died in the pandemic.

-The southern Ticino region, which borders Italy, went further and ordered the closure of all restaurants, bars and shops, with the exception of food stores and pharmacies.
+Several Swiss cantons, including the southern Ticino region which borders Italy, have imposed stricter measures than the rest of the country and have ordered the closure of all restaurants, bars and shops, with the exception of food stores and pharmacies.

 After the nationwide measures were announced, the wealthy Alpine nation saw shelves in some supermarkets stripped bare as people anticipated tighter restrictions and shortages.